deadlydog/PowerShell.ScriptModuleRepositoryTemplate/src/Template.PowerShell.ScriptModule/TemplateRepoFiles/ReadMe.md

 1. Ensure the `Push new packages and package versions` scope is selected.
 1. For the `Glob Pattern` enter the name of your module: `__NewModuleName__`
 1. Click the `Create` button to create the API key.
-1. Click the `Copy` button on the new API key to copy it to your clipboard, as you will need it for the next step.
+1. Click the `Copy` button on the new API key to copy it to your clipboard, as you will need it for the next section.

+You may want to leave this page open in your browser until you have the API key saved in your repository secrets in the next section.

 </details>